truecharts/public/website/src/content/docs/news/2024-10-27-leaving-scale.md

 To help users get started, we've created a detailed guide outlining how to use ClusterTool for this purpose.
 Access the guide and learn how to seamlessly migrate or export your SCALE configurations here: [TrueCharts Guide on Exporting SCALE Configurations](https://truecharts.org/clustertool/migrations/scale-config-only/).

+Here you can Download the RC-Release of ClusterTool here: [Download Link](https://github.com/truecharts/public/releases).

 We remain committed to supporting our community, whether users are transitioning to different solutions or adapting their setups within the evolving TrueNAS SCALE environment.

 ## Effortless Hosting with ElfHosted